Alex George (television personality): Early life

+Career

 In 2018, George appeared in the fourth series of the ITV2 reality dating series Love Island.
 Following the show, he returned to working part-time at Lewisham whilst also making regular media appearances speaking about mental health on ITV morning shows including Good Morning Britain, Lorraine and Loose Women.

 In 2019, George launched the podcast The Waiting Room with Dr Alex, in which he interviews healthcare professionals on topical issues related to health and wellbeing.
 Notable guests have included surgeon and humanitarian David Nott.

 In July 2020, George's youngest brother Llŷr died by suicide.
 In January 2021, George launched a campaign requesting the UK Government prioritise mental health amongst children and adolescents, especially in light of the COVID-19 pandemic.
 During Children's Mental Health Week in February 2021, George met with Prime Minister Boris Johnson, who appointed George to the newly created position of Youth Mental Health Ambassador.
 In addition, George also became a member of the Mental Health in Education Action Group.
 They will discuss the best way for children to return to education after the COVID-19 pandemic and ensure they receive the support they need.

-At his post as Youth Mental Health Ambassador, George will work to improve the support that young people receive regarding their mental health, as well as aid in the shaping and creation of policies to increase the support for students within the education system.
-George holds a large social media following, which he will use to demonstrate the support currently available whilst working to bring about changes.
+At his post as Youth Mental Health Ambassador, George worked to improve the support that young people receive regarding their mental health, as well as aided in the shaping and creation of policies to increase the support for students within the education system.
+George holds a large social media following, which was used to demonstrate the support available whilst working to bring about changes.

 In March 2024, George announced on Instagram that the UK Government had ended his voluntary role as Youth Mental Health Ambassador.

 In 2021, he joined OnlyFans to post "videos around mental health, self-care and positivity".

 In 2022, he purchased four holiday homes in Pembrokeshire to market as holiday lets.
-After further consideration he decided to use one of the holiday homes to host a Ukrainian family.
+After further consideration, he decided to use one of the holiday homes to host a Ukrainian family.
 After posting this on social media he received criticism, with people saying that he was "tone deaf" for buying the holiday homes amid a shortage of affordable houses for local people in Wales.

-George later responded, saying that he was planning to rent one of the holiday homes to locals, after the Ukrainian family would not need it anymore.
+George later responded, saying that he was planning to rent one of the holiday homes to locals, after the Ukrainian family would no longer need it.
 He also said that he would be willing to meet local campaigners on the second homes issue.

-George was awarded an honorary doctorate of law on 6 November 2023, in recognition of his work as Youth Mental Health Ambassador from the University of Law.
+George was awarded an honorary doctorate of law on 6 November 2023 by the University of Law in recognition of his work as a Youth Mental Health Ambassador.
 He was awarded an additional honorary degree by the University of Exeter on 18 July 2024 in recognition of his campaign for extra psychological support for young people.

+Personal life

+George has been diagnosed as an adult with attention deficit hyperactivity disorder, obsessive–compulsive disorder and autism.
+He became engaged to his partner via announcement on his personal Instagram page on June 20th, 2026.